Pierre Pasquier (violist)

-At the same time, his career as an international soloist was complemented by that of an orchestral musician and music educator.
+Pasquier's career as an international soloist was simultaneously complemented by that of an orchestral musician and music educator.
 Appointed a professor of chamber music at the Conservatoire in 1943, he trained many students who distinguished themselves by their exceptional musical sense.

-Since childhood, Pierre Pasquier also showed a real talent for caricature as a cartoonist.
+Since his childhood Pasquier also showed a real talent for caricature as a cartoonist.

 His son Bruno Pasquier is also a violist.
 His other son Régis Pasquier is a violinist.

 Pierre Pasquier died in Neuilly-sur-Seine in 1986.